ravan2202/ravan2202/README.md

 - 👋 Hi, I’m @ravan2202.
-- 👀 I’m interested in Development and Competitive Programming.
+- 👀 I’m interested in Development.
-- 🌱 I’m currently learning MERN stack.
+- 🌱 Flask, Django, React is my weapons.
-- 💞️ I’m looking to collaborate on mern project.
+- 💞️ Keen to explore different technologies.
 - 📫 How to reach me iamvikivivek2202@gmail.com.

 <!---